-One of the most commonly used flow-oriented measurement is available TCP bandwidth.
-Available TCP bandwidth is both one of the most useful and yet most meaningless of all network measurements.
-A common method of measuring available bandwidth is to open up a TCP stream and send some data, thus simulating an application data stream.
-A number of tools have been developed over the years that do this, including ttcp, iperf, and so on.
+A common method of measuring achievable bandwidth is to open up a TCP stream and send some data, thus simulating an application data stream.
+A number of tools have been developed over the years that do this, including ttcp, iperf [39], and so on.
 There are a number of problems with this technique: